 This course provides the student with introductory concepts and techniques for effective patient teaching and physical therapy intervention for function and mobility.
 Emphasis is placed on competence in problem-solving and the physical therapist assistant's role in modification of physical therapy interventions.
-Prerequisite: Admission to the PTA Program.
-(Sp) 4 credits intervention, and problem-solving techniques within the physical therapy clinic.
-Prerequisite: PTA 120 and PTA 125 with a grade of "C" or higher.
-(Su) 1 credit
+Prerequisite: Admission to the PTA\ Program.
+(Sp) 4 credits

-PTA 220: Introduction to the Physical Therapy Clinic
+PTA\ 220: Introduction to the Physical Therapy Clinic